 What if my child is not ready for treatment?

 If your child does not need any orthodontic treatment at the time of your first visit with us, your child will enter into our Mint Kid’s Club.
 In this program, your child will visit us about twice a year to observe the development and growth of their jaws and teeth.
 The Mint Kid’s Club program gives us the opportunity to assess your child’s growth and to make sure we begin treatment for your child at the optimal time.
 Best of all, our observation appointments for the Mint Kid’s Club are free!

 Does my child need multiple phases of braces?

 Most children do not need multiple phases of braces.
 There are many benefits to delaying treatment until most of the adult teeth have fully erupted (normally around 11–13 years old).
 At this point in time, jaw growth takes place more rapidly, resulting in more efficient and stable results.

 When is the best time for orthodontic treatment?

 Determining the best time for orthodontic treatment is unique.
 Dr. Shinmachi will coordinate with you, your child, and your family dentist to make sure that the optimal orthodontic treatment begins at the most advantageous time.
-Call us today for an appointment: Somerville Office Phone Number (908) 526-0808.
+Call us today for an appointment: Mint Orthodontics Somerville Orthodontic Office Phone Number (908) 526-0808.